adbenGHM/c_conventions/naming_conventions.md

                 int manufactureDate;
                 float serialNum;
             }app_sensor_devInfo_t;
+5. Typedef variable name should not be same as typedef name or typedef tag
+    Example:
+    typedef struct exampleStruct{

+    }exampleStruct_t;

+    exampleStruct_t exampleStruct   **WRONG**

     Now if these typedef variables are decalared anywhere, it must follow the variable naming conventions.

     Example: